OSLC/developing-oslc-applications/_harp/eclipse_lyo/setup-an-oslc-provider-consumer-application.md

 ## OSLC OAuth support

-If your adaptor needs to support OAuth, include the following:
+If your server needs to support OAuth, include the following:

 ```xml
 <dependency>